flatiron/director/README.md

 <a name="async-routing"></a>
 ## Async Routing

-Before diving into how Sugarskull exposes async routing, you should understand [Route Recursion](#route-recursion).
+Before diving into how Director exposes async routing, you should understand [Route Recursion](#route-recursion).
 At it's core route recursion is about evaluating a series of functions gathered when traversing the [Routing Table](#routing-table).

 Normally this series of functions is evaluated synchronously.
 In async routing, these functions are evaluated asynchronously.
 Async routing can be extremely useful both on the client-side and the server-side: